You have seen that incredible “opportunity” to earn $500 a day, haven’t you? It seems it is so easy with this system called KashTree.

 When you do a product review, you always want to check who the creator or owner is.

 With KashTree, it is very difficult to find this out.
 They don’t have a single person mentioned on their website, nor a company.
 The only thing what I was able to find out is some sketchy address that goes:

 (BTW I did the CloutBucks review at the end of November.
 And as I am checking today -as of January 24th, 2020, the website is not available anymore.
-It was most likely shut down, just like other very similar system called Kids Earn Money.
+It was most likely shut down, just like another very similar systems called Kids Earn Money.
 Check the BBB site).

 How about KashTree “About Us” page: